stratosphereips/IDPS-Comparison-Tool/README.md

 * we only read even_type= "flow" or "alert" in suricata eve.json files

 * the flows read by suricata, slips and the gt don't have to be the same, aka the final flows count don't have to match because each tool reads the pcap differently

+* timewindow number may be negative if a flow is found with a flow_ts < ts of the first flow seen

 ---